 Do terpenes in edibles even work?

-But despite strong science to support the therapeutic benefits of terpenes, terpene-centric edibles aren’t a no brainer.
-For one thing, terpenes are delicate and can be destroyed both during curing and during the extraction process.
+With strong science to support the therapeutic benefits of terpenes, you’d think terpene-centric edibles would be a no brainer.
+But two factors stand in the way.
+For one, terpenes are delicate and can be destroyed during curing and during the extraction process.
 This means interested manufacturers need to choose a terpene-friendly extraction process or add terpenoids later, which typically means sourcing from other botanical sources, like lavender and lemons.

 This can seem like a lot of work when we consider that edibles are not the most efficient terpenoid delivery device–rapid metabolism in the liver means that the effect of terpenoids isn’t going to be as dramatic as it would if you were smoking or vaping.
 “Just as with cannabinoids, terpenes are less bioavailable,” said Dr Knox.
 But both Russo and Knox agreed that terpenes are still important, particularly to consumers who are using edibles for pain relief or other therapeutic purposes.